 My Mission: to help my clients find, embody, honor, and heal the parts of themselves that love to be playful, loving, curious, and pleasure seeking, but instead have been rewired for protection and avoidance by the traumatic experiences they have survived.

-For the past nine years I've been working in various capacities as a professional caregiver and healer.
-I have experience working with children, adolescents, and adults to cope with anxiety, depression, drug abuse, trauma, and life transitions.
-I have a Master's degree from Naropa University in Clinical Mental Health Counseling with an emphasis in Transpersonal Wilderness Therapy, and a Bachelor's of Science in Psychology from Middle Tennessee State university.
+For the past ten years I've been working in various capacities as a professional caregiver and supporter.
+I have experience working with children, adolescents, and adults to cope with anxiety, depression, addiction, trauma, and life transitions.
+I earned my Master's degree from Naropa University in Clinical Mental Health Counseling with an emphasis in Transpersonal Wilderness Therapy, and a Bachelor's of Science in Psychology from Middle Tennessee State university.

 “I believe that there is a subtle magnetism in Nature, which, if we unconsciously yield to it, will direct us aright.” –Henry David Thoreau

 More About Me Inspired by a firm belief in the healing power of nature, I moved to Colorado from Tennessee in order to pursue my Master's degree in wilderness therapy.
 While I'd always planned on moving back to the South, I ended up meeting a fantastic woman, got married, and decided to plant roots here in Fort Collins.

 My Calling To Mental Health became clear to me from the time I was in high school.
 My successful, but long, struggle to overcome depression, anxiety, self-harm, addiction, and suicidal ideation drove me to study psychology as an undergraduate.
 In college, and throughout my life, I was privileged to be a support to my closest friends as they struggled through mental health and trauma.
 Their stories and challenges sparked my passion for helping others to heal from the wounds of violence.